AB-Ares/Displacement_strain_planet/README.md

 `Plt_faults` Plot the [Knampeyer et al. (2006)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2006JE002708) dataset of extensional and compressional tectonic features on Mars.

 ## Example script
-`Run_demo` A jupyter notebook that contains example scripts to determine flexure, moho relief, and strains under different assumptions, including Airy or Pratt isostasy.
+`Run_demo` A jupyter notebook that contains example scripts to determine flexure, moho-relief, and strains on Mars under different assumptions, including Airy or Pratt isostasy.

 `Mars_crust_displacement` A script that demonstrates how to calculate the moho-relief on Mars.
 The contributions from crustal thickness variations and displacement are shown assuming an elastic thickness of the lithosphere.
 This example is also shown in the jupyter notebook.